Smoking Effects on Dental Implant Surgery

 - Smoking accelerates bone loss in the jaw

-Yes, a smoker can undertake dental implant surgery but it differs from one patient to another.
+Yes, a smoker can undertake the surgery but it differs from one patient to another.
 Our specialists at EON Clinic evaluate each patient and then make a decision whether to proceed with dental implant surgery or not.

 Firstly, the patient has to stop smoking for at least 2 weeks prior to the surgery date.
 This is done to prepare the body for anesthesia and reduce complications.
 As we already know, nicotine increases blood pressure and heart rate.
 This reduces oxygen flow to important organs like the heart and lungs.
 For the reasons mentioned, one needs to completely stop smoking before dental implant surgery.

-Post the dental implant surgery, the patient must not smoke for at least a month.
-The dental implant surgery success depends on how quickly the implant fuses with the jawbone.
+Post the surgery, the patient must not smoke for at least a month.
+The teeth implant surgery success depends on how quickly the implant fuses with the jawbone.
 During the healing period, one must completely quit smoking.
 Smoking ups the risk of the titanium implant not attaching properly to the bone.

 Consult dental specialists

 Dental implant surgery is one of the most sought and successful procedures in America.
-Even, smokers can check their eligibility for dental implant surgery after a thorough check-up at the dental clinics nearby.
-Smoking effects on a successful dental implant surgery can be reduced if one follows the dentist’s advice.
+Even, smokers can check their eligibility after a thorough check-up at the dental clinics nearby.
+Smoking effects can be reduced if one follows the dentist’s advice.